 In order to get things done in your business, you are going to need some tools along the way.
 So, I’ve curated a list of the resources I currently love and recommend.
+Whether you are a life/health coach, a blogger, or other online business owner, this list will get you started out on the right foot.

 Siteground – I moved my website from Bluehost to Siteground and I’ve never looked back.
 They actually migrated my website for me FOR FREE, which would have cost at least a couple hundred bucks if I’d hired a tech person to do it.
 When I was with Bluehost, my site had a ton of downtime and their customer service took a really, really long time, and honestly, weren’t always that helpful.
 Siteground has provided me with excellent customer service and I haven’t had any downtime thus far.
 And, the prices are GREAT.